Storepoint-NG/storepoint-dashboard/README.md

-# Storepoint: E-Commerce Platform for Local Businesses
+# Storepoint: E-Commerce for SMEs

 Welcome to the Storepoint GitHub repository!
-Storepoint is an open-source e-commerce platform designed specifically for small businesses and local shop owners.
-Leveraging the power of Next.js for a seamless, fast, and responsive web experience, Storepoint aims to democratize online retail for small-scale entrepreneurs.
+Storepoint is an  e-commerce platform designed specifically for small businesses and local shop owners.
 Our integration with the Squad API by GTBank ensures secure and efficient payment processing, making online transactions smooth and trustworthy.

 ## Features